 Download full resolution picture

-Ayal Adler's compositions are continuously performed worldwide- United States; Canada; Germany; Austria; England; Lithuania; Spain; Finland; Czech Republic; Russia; Hungary; Romania; Croatia; South Korea, and more.
-Adler's oeuvre includes music in various genres, including solo, chamber, vocal and orchestral.
-His new work In Motion- Concerto for Continuo and Large Orchestra, commissioned by the Bregenz Festival will be premiered in July 2023, with the Wiener Symphoniker and Omer Meir Wellber, with soprano Hila Baggio.
-Resonating Sounds for large orchestra was commissioned and premiered by Daniel Barenboim and the West- Eastern DIVAN Orchestra, at the following venues: BBC Proms at Royal Albert Hall; Lucerne Festival, Salzburg Festival; Colon Theatre, Buenos Aires.
+Ayal Adler's compositions are continuously performed worldwide: United States; Canada; Germany; Austria; England; Finland; Hungary; Romania; Croatia; Czech Republic; Russia; Lithuania; Spain; South Korea, and more.
+His oeuvre includes music in various genres including solo, chamber, vocal, and orchestral.
+His new work In Motion- Concerto for Continuo and Large Orchestra, commissioned by the Bregenz Festival will be premiered in July 2023, with the Wiener Symphoniker and Omer Meir Wellber (cond. / Harpsichord and Accordion).
+Resonating Sounds for Large Orchestra was commissioned and premiered by Daniel Barenboim and the West- Eastern DIVAN Orchestra, at the following venues: BBC Proms at Royal Albert Hall; Lucerne Festival, Salzburg Festival; Colon Theatre, Buenos Aires.
 His song cycle Alone, I return from the Night, texts by David Vogelwas commissioned and premiered by the Munich Philharmonic and Omer Meir Wellber, with soprano Hila Baggio.
 Crystallization for large orchestra was re-premiered by Zubin Mehta and the Israel Philharmonic Orchestra, and Postlude for Large ensemble was re-premiered with Meitar Ensemble and Matthias Pintscher.
 Ayal Adler's works are often performed at International Festivals, such as the International Society of Contemporary Music (ISCM); Jerusalem International Chamber Music Festival; Asian Composers' League (ACL), and more.
-In Israel, his music was premiered, among others, by The Israel Philharmonic Orchestra; Israel Camerata Orchestra Jerusalem; Israel Symphony Orchestra; Jerusalem Symphony Orchestra; Meitar Ensemble; Israel Contemporary Soloists; Tel Aviv Soloists Ensemble, and more, under the baton of Omer Meir Wellber; Ilan Volkov; Frédéric Chaslin; Pierre- André Valade; Zsolt Nagy, and others.
+In Israel, his music was premiered, among others, by The Israel Philharmonic Orchestra; Israel Camerata Orchestra Jerusalem; Israel Symphony Orchestra; Jerusalem Symphony Orchestra; Meitar Ensemble; Israel Contemporary Soloists; Tel Aviv Soloists Ensemble, and more, under the baton of Omer Meir Wellber; Matthias Pintscher; Ilan Volkov; Frédéric Chaslin; Pierre- André Valade; Zsolt Nagy, and others.